Restore Function and Comfort to Your Smile

 Teeth cannot fully restore themselves once they have lost structure due to decay, cracks, or injury.
 Enamel, the outer layer of the tooth, does not regenerate.
 This means that once part of a tooth is worn away or damaged, it will not grow back.

-However, in the very early stages of enamel weakening, it may be possible to slow or prevent further breakdown.
-This is sometimes referred to as remineralisation.
-It involves strengthening the enamel with proper oral care and fluoride use.
+However, in the very early stages of enamel weakening, it may be possible to slow or stabilise further breakdown.
+This process, called remineralisation, supports enamel strength but does not replace lost tooth structure.

 Here are some ways to support the strength of natural enamel: